GSA/plainlanguage.gov/_pages/resources/checklists/document-checklist-for-plain-language-on-the-web.md

 ---
-title: Document Checklist for Plain Language on the Web
+title: Checklist for plain language on the web
-permalink: /resources/checklist/document-checklist-for-plain-language-on-the-web/
+permalink: /resources/checklists/checklist-for-plain-language-on-the-web/
 sidenav: resources
 ---